lixi-zhou/SSSP_On_CUDA/README.md

 - Set *finished*: the nodes have been processed.
 - Set *unprocessed*: the nodes have not been processed. `All nodes are placed in unprocessed set after initialization.`

-1. Find the closest node to the source node.
+1. Use for loop to find the closest node to the source node from **unprocessed** set.
-2. Update the connected nodes' distance of the closest node.
+2. Use for loop to update the connected nodes' distance of the closest node.
-3. Loop *Step 1* and *Step 2* until all nodes are in **finished** set.
+3. Repeat *Step 1* and *Step 2* until all nodes are in **finished** set.

 ### Implementation of dijkstra on GPU (sssp2)

+Basic implementation of dijkstra algorithm on GPU.

+1. Launch multiple thread to find the closest node parallel from **unprocessed** set.
+2. Launch multiple thread to update the connected nodes' distance of the closest node.
+3. Repeat  *Step 1* and *Step 2* untill all nodes are in **finished** set.

 ### Implementation of dijkstra on GPU (sssp6)

+1. Launch multiple thread the find the minimum distance of **unprocessed** nodes.
+2. Launch multiple thread to update the connected node's distance of the nodes, whose distance to source node equals to the minimum distance of *Step 1*.
+3. Repeat  *Step 1* and *Step 2* untill all nodes are in **finished** set.

 ### Implementation of dijkstra on GPU (sssp7)

+1. Use CPU to find the minimum distance of **unprocessed** nodes.
+2. Launch multiple thread to update the connected node's distance of the nodes, whose distance to source node equals to the minimum distance of *Step 1*.
+3. Repeat  *Step 1* and *Step 2* untill all nodes are in **finished** set.

 ### Implementation of dijkstra on GPU (sssp8)

-- SSSP2: Basic
+Allocate the memory by using the unified memory.
+The other part is the same as the sssp6.

 ---